eXascaleInfolab/Overlapping-NMI/README.md

 # OvpNMI - Overlapping NMI

 An implementation of a Normalized Mutual Information (NMI) measure for sets of overlapping clusters.
-*ATTENTION:* OvpNMI does not suitable to evaluate multi-resolution clusterings, see [GenConvNMI](https://github.com/eXascaleInfolab/GenConvNMI) for this.
+*ATTENTION:* does not suitable to evaluate multi-resolution or highly overlapping clusterings because of the used "best match" approximation (see formula 3 in the paper).
+To evaluate such cases [GenConvNMI](https://github.com/eXascaleInfolab/GenConvNMI) can be applied, which works slower, but suitable for all cases.

 The paper: *["Normalized Mutual Information to evaluate overlapping community finding algorithms"](http://arxiv.org/abs/1110.2515) by Aaron F. McDaid, Derek Greene, Neil Hurley*
 This method is based on the method described in Appendix B at the end of: